brunocitoni/Mods/DreamQuest/README.md

 - 🎲 Adds a new class focused on randomness and buffs/debuffs.

 [CursedProfession] (Work in Progress)
-- ☠️ Adds a new class focused on making uses of curses and magic.
+- ☠️ Adds a new magic class focused on making uses of curses.